 It wasn’t really; or it might have been.
 I honestly don’t really know.
 So much of our journey is based on chance.
 You could be sitting at home, feeling desperate and alone and somebody offers you a concert ticket.
 You’re pretty certain it’s a bad idea.
 You can think of six reasons why you shouldn’t go, but you go anyway.
 You meet your future wife and you meet your future life.
 It’s chance.
 It’s choice.
 And yes, it’s luck.

-This year, I haven’t felt so lucky.
-I lost my mom on September 6th and then; I lost the father of a great friend, a childhood hockey buddy, a musical brother and most recently, a woman who, with her husband, set a benchmark for love and parenting that I couldn’t quite grasp but a benchmark that I always tried to reach.
-Vicky Mawhinney was the quiet, loving, beating heart of a family I’ve known since 2001.
-Vicky opened her home and her heart to Joe D’Urso and I at the insistence of her daughter.
+Lately, I haven’t felt so lucky.
+I lost my mom on September 6, 2019 and then; I lost the father of a great friend, a childhood hockey buddy, a musical brother and a woman who, with her husband, set a benchmark for love and parenting that I couldn’t quite grasp but a benchmark I always tried to reach.
+Vicky Mahwinney was the quiet, loving, beating heart of a family I’ve known since 2001.
+Vicky opened her home to Joe D'Urso and I at the insistence of her daughter, Lisa.
 Vicky had never met us.
-Her daughter Lisa had never met us.
+Lisa had never met us.
 Yet, when we showed up on her doorstep - on the Fife side of the Firth of Forth - she hugged us and suddenly we were home.

 Home for a few days in the middle of a tour.

-Home with cake and heavy cream and whisky and Sunday roast on a Monday night.
+Home with cake and heavy cream and whisky and Sunday Roast on a Monday night.
 That’s what Vicky did – she gave you home.
 She did it for her beloved Billy.
 She did it for her three daughters and one son.
 She did it for her 11 grandkids.
 Vicky died two years ago after suffering a stroke.

 Then, after all of this loss, I didn’t.

-I’m sad today and if I’m honest, I’ve been sad more than happy for months but I’ve come to a realization.
+I’m sad today and if I’m honest, I’ve been sad more than happy for the last couple of years but I’ve come to a realization.
 Death can knock you down to your knees and just as you get up, it can knock you down again.